Store

 5. Do Adrenal Breathing Exercises along the way as much as needed.

-7. Purchase a meal at the airport, once you are past the security checkpoint, to bring with you on the plane, so your mealtime is kept the same.
+7. Once you are past the security checkpoint, purchase a meal at the airport and bring it with you on the plane so your mealtime is the same.

 Air Travel Tips: On the Plane